 This class is a one-credit hour academic core requirement for all students during the fall semester of their freshman year.
 Each focus group, consisting of approximately 15 new students, one faculty adviser, and two upper class mentors, meets for an hour each week throughout the fall semester.
 The focus groups are designated according to academic disciplines, with specifically designated groups for students who have not declared a major at matriculation.
-The class deals with: college policies, procedures, learning styles, study skills, time management, issues of transition, diversity, spiritual development, community service, conflict strategies, critical thinking, and vocational development.
-The class is taught from a facilitative, experiential approach and is supplemented with social gatherings of the group.
 This Learning and Transition Class is a graduation requirement for all incoming freshmen and is offered as an option for transfer students.